UNIT-5

 7. Mate’s receipt.

-A receipt signed by the mate (captain or his agent of the ship) to say the cargo (goods) has been received on board in good condition after examining the goods.
+receipt signed by the mate (captain or his agent of the ship) to say the cargo (goods)

 8. Certificate of origin.